iArcanic/plcs-cw1/reflective-report.md

 I also have attended numerous coding boot camps that taught many programming languages.
 Starting with the Python one, we learned about more advanced concepts like OOP (Object-Oriented Programming) and used it to develop a space invaders-style game.
 OOP this instance was highly beneficial as modules like Tkinter and Pygame operated in such a way.
 It helped me to build upon my Python programming fundamentals, (variables, functions, loops, and so on) that I learned in school.
 In addition, we learned the secure concepts of OOP and how it contrasts from just typical programming – how objects are encapsulated, polymorphism of objects, and explicit use of getter and setter methods.

 Java boot camps I have attended, one teaching Java concepts and the other, similar to Python in a game development environment, helped me have more of an appreciation for the consistency in coding concepts learned in other languages – the only difference in syntax structure.
 In these boot camps, we learned about the differences between Java and Python in terms of interaction with compilers, portability, and more.
-Each programming language has their respective strength and weaknesses depending on the given scenario.
+Each programming language has its respective strengths and weaknesses depending on the given scenario.

+More recently before university, specifically in sixth form (see [Appendix 5.2](#52-link-to-a-level-github-repositories)), we learned about higher-level concepts of computer science, such as data structures and their search algorithms, as well as an understanding of the different software development methodologies.
+Using this, for the coding project component of my A-Level, I developed an Android application that allows users to listen to music collaboratively.
+This was mainly in the Kotlin programming language for the backend but XML for the frontend.
+This project taught me many skills, furthering my knowledge in Git version control (shelving and reverting changes/commits), integrating more official enhanced APIs, collecting stakeholder feedback, using an Agile development methodology (i.e. sprints and tickets), and database concepts.
+As the scope of the project was massive, appropriate documentation and organisation were required, as well as thorough research into Android application architecture.

 ## 2.2 Skills learned during the degree